dalenewman/Transformalize/README.md

 Wednesday   266546.72
 </pre>

 Note that the query isn't dealing with joins or parsing dates.
 The NorthWind data in the SQLite database is flat and easy to consume.
-In order to de-normalize it, we used a relational output (e.g. SQL Server, MySQL, PostgreSql, SQLite, or SQL CE).
-Now that it's flat, we can move it to a non-relational output as well (e.g. Elasticsearch, SOLR, Lucene, File).
+In order to de-normalize it, we had to use a relational output (i.e. SQLite), but now that it's flat, we can leverage it in non-relational providers as well.

+## The De-Normalized Output

+Transformalize records four *system* fields that may be used by additional `tfl` arrangements and/or other systems:

+* TflKey - a surrogate key (an auto-incrementing value)
+* TflBatchId - a versionnumber corresponding to `tfl` runs
+* TflHashCode - a numerical value calculated from every field (used for comparisons)
+* TflDeleted - a boolean field tracking deletes (an optional setting)

 ### Leveraging Elasticsearch & Kibana